IBM/data-prep-kit/README.md

 [noop implementation](transforms/universal/noop).

 ### Run a Jupyter notebook on Local Ray cluster
-Get started by building a data pipeline with our [example pipeline](./examples/) that can run on a laptop.
+Get started by building a Jupiter notebook executing a sequence of Transforms with our  [example pipeline](./examples/) that can run on your machine.
+This implementation can also be extended to connect to the remote Ray cluster.
-To test this pipeline, you can download this repo as a zip file and get started.

 ### Automate a Pipeline
 The data preprocessing can be automated by running transformers as a Kubeflow pipeline (KFP).